-SEAWAY VISITORS’ CENTER IS OPEN EFFECTIVE MAY 25, 2018
+SEAWAY VISITORS’ CENTER OPENS MAY 27, 2022

-The Saint Lawrence Seaway Development Corporation (SLSDC) is announcing that today the Dwight D. Eisenhower Visitors’ Center, located at the U.S. Eisenhower Lock, will open to the public and remain open daily, including weekends, through Labor Day, September 3, 2018.
-The Visitors' Center hours of operation are from 9:00 a.m. to 9:00 p.m. daily.
+The Great Lakes St. Lawrence Seaway Development Corporation (GLS) is announcing that the Dwight D. Eisenhower Visitors’ Center, located at the U.S. Eisenhower Lock in Massena, N.Y., will open to the public on Friday, May 27.
+It is scheduled to remain open daily, including weekends, through Labor Day, September 5, 2022.
+The hours of operation are from 10:00 a.m. to 6:00 p.m. daily.

-To obtain specific lock information, visit our Vessel Transit Information page (http://www.greatlakes-seaway.com/R2/jsp/R2.jsp?language=E&loc=VT00.jsp) and pull down the Order of Turn information.
+For up-to-date information on estimated vessel transit times, call (315) 769-2422 for a voice recording of that day’s projected lockage schedule.
+Additional information is on the website at bit.ly/NavigatingTheSeawayMap.
+This map updates every 15 minutes with details on those ships currently in transit within the Seaway System.
+To obtain specific lock information, visit our Vessel Transit Information page (bit.ly/LockOrderOfTurn) and pull down the Order of Turn information.
 This offers real-time information on those vessels preparing to enter any of the locks.